top of page

 Toe Sitting

-Open up foot fascia and get your toes working by toe sitting.
-Cover your big toe knuckles with the ground.
-If this is too challenging, elevate your knees to reduce the stretch.
+Open up the foot fascia and engage your toes by sitting on your toes.
+Allow your big toe knuckles to touch the ground.
+If this is too challenging, you can elevate your knees slightly to reduce the stretch.

 Man in gray tank top toe sitting on mat outdoors, heels straight.
 Text highlights "Toe sitting" and foot position instructions.